Priyanshu19Mishra/OTTs-Movie-Shows-Data-Preprocessing/README.md

 Download or clone this repository.
 Upload the dataset to your Google Drive or specify the path to your local dataset.
 Run the script in a Jupyter Notebook or Google Colab.
-3. Required Libraries
-Install the required libraries using:

-bash
-Copy code
-pip install pandas numpy matplotlib seaborn wordcloud
+3. Required Libraries Install the required libraries using: bash, ,pip install pandas numpy matplotlib seaborn wordcloud

-4. Visualizations
+4. Visualizations:
 The script generates several bar plots, a distribution plot, and a word cloud to visualize the processed data.
 These plots include insights about:

 Number of movies and shows by platform.